hackle/blogger/src/raw/contravariant.md

 ## further reading

-If we've made good sense this far, try take it one step further and read about [positive and negative positions](https://www.schoolofhaskell.com/user/commercial/content/covariance-contravariance).
+If we've made good sense this far, try take it one step further and read about positive and negative positions on [this blog](./contravariant-positions) or [explained in Haskell](https://www.schoolofhaskell.com/user/commercial/content/covariance-contravariance).
 Be warned, it can be a bit mind-bending!